RyGaL1995/Password-Expiration-Reminder/README.md

 # Password-Expiration-Reminder
 Powershell Script to Prompt user to change Password when it expires in less than 5 days if there is no poup in a terminal/citrix server enviroment.

+Created and tested in a Windows Server 2008 R2 DC and Citrix XA 6.5 Server

 Installation Instructions